airbytehq/quickstarts/CONTRIBUTING.md

 ### 4. Notes for New Quickstarts

-1. **Create it in a New Directory**: Each quickstart should live in its own directory and be a standalone project.
+1. **Create it in a New Directory**: Each Quickstart should live in its own directory and be a standalone project.
-2. **Add a README.md**: All quickstarts should have clear and detailed instructions about how to set them up.
+2. **Add a README.md**: All Quickstarts should have clear and detailed instructions about how to set them up.

 ## Style Guides